uarc/core0-doc/src/instruction_reference/control_flow.md

 `n -- `

 #### Immediate (WORD)
 The initial opcode byte is followed by two octets.
-The immediate value is unsigned and is the relative offset of the end of the loop.
+The immediate value is unsigned a bias of `+4` and is the relative offset of the end of the loop.

 #### Description
 `loop` pushes a new loop into onto the [lstack](architecture/lstack.html). `n` represents the number of iterations of the loop, while the immediate value `imm` is the unsigned relative position of the end of the loop.
 The loop index (`i0`) begins at `0`.